The Q Acoustics Concept 300 Speakers are very special.

 Listening to “Spinning Song” from Nick Cave and the Bad Seeds (from GHOSTEEN) I was brought into a surreal world where sounds were spinning all around the room.
 Then Nick’s voice came out as if he was standing right there in the center of the room.
 Spooky.
 Leonard Cohen?
 These C300’s do justice to his voice and musical style bringing him to your space for a private show.

 The sound is very cohesive.
 Noting sticks out.
 With some speakers you will notice the treble more than anything else.
 Some you will hear boomy bass.
 Others will have a thin sound.
-The Q300’s somehow, by some sort of magic, have a way of sounding just about complete.
-While I truly love the B&W 705 S2, these are up a few notches from those in every category while being just a little bit more in the cost department.
+The Q300’s somehow are very polite, and sound very well behaved and complete.
 With that said, I do feel like the C300’s could have a touch more “oomph” in the mids.
 Just a touch.
 The B&W 705 S2’s do have this heftier midrange but are not as good as the C300’s in the imaging and space dept. Both are amazing speakers for the money but one should pick depending on their preferences.
 These two speakers are around the same cost when you factor in stands for the B&W (and never skimp in stands otherwise you are crippling your speakers).
 I can say that in person, the C300’s make the 705 S2 look like a cheaper speaker.
 The C300’s are gorgeous and so well made they again, seem more like $10k speakers in the design and build dept. No cheap binding posts, etc.

 These C300’s even have superb dynamics and volume capability.
 These suckers can play LOUD while staying clean.
 I feel it’s due to the cabinet construction and stand performance.